— by Renard N. Bansale —

 - A voice actor, mo-cap actor model, or singing voice actor’s involvement is mandatory.

-- Only (singing) voice actors in the feature’s original language will be considered.
+- Only acting talent in the feature’s original language will be considered.

 - A character shown at different ages and thus requiring different actors or even whole separate actor-and-animation teams will be treated as separate performances (e.g., young and adult Simba in The Lion King).